 - has built-in support for building Docker images (docker as a service)

-- has an integrated Docker registry
+- has an integrated dashboard for managing container images

 - has a dedicated management UI for your Kubernetes cluster with full view of namespaces/pods/services etc.